perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 Follow these steps to run the Python algorithms :
 - Install the Anaconda distribution of Python [Link](https://www.anaconda.com/download)
-- Navigate to a section and create a specific environment (settings of envionments detailed in each section)
+- Navigate to the relevant section and create a specific environment (detailed environment settings are provided in each section).
-- Active the created environment and run the Python scripts
+- Activate an environment and run the related Python scripts

 ## Project sections
 **1.0 Data Download**- Automated download of GHS and OSM data: [Link to code](https://github.com/perezjoan/PPCA-codes/blob/main/1.0%20Import_ghs_osm_data.ipynb)